The data in this release were collected through a supplement to the September 2013

 processing of the data.

-A full discussion of the reliability of data from the CPS and for information on
+Additional information on the reliability of data from the CPS and estimating standard

 The Census Bureau introduces adjustments to the population controls for the CPS as